odoo/documentation/sales/advanced/portal.rst

 to Odoo instance, to view certain documents or information in the system.

-For Example:
-1. A long term client who needs to view online quotations.
+For Example, a long term client who needs to view online quotations.
-2. Accounting consultant who needs to keep track of the company's financials.

 A portal user has only read/view access.
 He or she will not be able to edit any document in the system.